P-p-H-d/mlib/README.md

 For each object / container, an oplist is needed and the following operators are usually expected for an object:

-* INIT constructor(obj): initialize the object into a valid state.
+* INIT constructor(obj): initialize the object 'obj' into a valid state.
-* INIT\_SET constructor(obj, org): initialize the object into the same state as org.
+* INIT\_SET constructor(obj, org): initialize the object 'obj' into the same state as the object 'org'.
-* SET operator(obj, org): set the initialized object obj into the same state as the initialized object org.
+* SET operator(obj, org): set the initialized object 'obj' into the same state as the initialized object org.
-* CLEAR destructor(obj): destroy the initialized object.
+* CLEAR destructor(obj): destroy the initialized object 'obj', releasing any attached memory.
 This method shall never fail.

-Theses methods shall only fail due to ***memory errors***.
+INIT, INIT\_SET & SET methods shall only fail due to ***memory errors***.

 Not all operators are needed within an oplist to handle a container.
 If some operator is missing, the associated default operator of the function is used.